How to Improve Decision-Making Without Slowing Your Team Down

 The question is whether you have time not to.

-Most of these interventions take seconds.
-At most, a few minutes.
+Most of these interventions take seconds, or at most a few minutes.
 The cost is marginal.
-The benefit is that decisions are built on reasoning that can withstand contact with reality.
+The benefit is that decisions are built on reasoning that can withstand contact with reality, rather than optimism.

 Speed is still there.
 It is simply applied to something more stable.